 Going Viral Podcast

-Mark returns to a subject close to his heart: the Spanish Flu of 1918/19 and asks what can we learn from that pandemic of 100 years ago?
+Mark returns to a subject close to his heart: the Spanish flu of 1918/1919 and asks what can we learn from that pandemic of 100 years ago.
 With Wendy Moore and Hannah Mawdsley.

-The Disease Detectives investigate the persistent fear that another pandemic virus will emerge again to threaten humanity, in the way that the Spanish Flu did 100 years ago.
+The Disease Detectives investigate the persistent fear that another pandemic virus will emerge to threaten humanity, in the way that the Spanish flu did 100 years ago.

 The Disease Detectives investigate the global ramifications of the Spanish flu pandemic and discover places far removed from the European theatre of war, where the Spanish flu has left its trace.

-The Disease Detectives investigate the theory that the Spanish flu originated in Etaples, Northern France in 1916.
-With Professor John Oxford; Glyn Prysor and Dr. Michael Worobey.
+The Disease Detectives investigate the theory that the Spanish flu originated in Étaples, in northern France, in 1916.
+With Professor John Oxford, Glyn Prysor, and Dr. Michael Worobey.